Raspberry Ridge

 North End of Plateau Mountain in the background

-We stick to the snow-filled trail.
-We ascended the break in the cliff band on the right.
+We kept to the snow-filled trail and ascended the break in the cliff band on the right

 Looking south along the ridge

-There is little snow on the crest of the ridge.
+There was little snow on the crest of the ridge

 was playing (mouse over).